 The CNIL publication comes as no surprise to anyone, and we can expect that other legislation will follow.
 It’s clear that the public needs tighter control over privacy.
 Brands that manage people’s information should remember that free choice and transparency are vital, so it’s high time you make those things a reality in your organization.

-With the exception of web analytics, organizations still need to ask for permission to utilize data for other purposes, in particular those involving marketing tools.
+Organizations still need to ask for permission to utilize data for different purposes, in particular those involving marketing tools.
 Navigating this legal maze and designing an analytics strategy can be burdensome.
 The way out is to find a reliable partner that guarantees compliance and helps you acquire data in line with strict regulations.

 We realize these are complex issues and you might have some questions or concerns.
 If you do, just drop us a line and we’ll be glad to address them right away.